ElectronSz/webber/readme.md

 # Webber Web Server

-Webber is a modern, high-performance Go web server inspired by Nginx, with support for static file hosting (optimized for Vue.js and other SPA builds), reverse proxying, WebSocket, rate limiting, gzip compression, in-memory caching, HTTP/2, and TLS.
+Webber is a modern, high-performance Go web server inspired by Nginx, with support for static file hosting (optimized for Vue.js, React, Angular, and other SPA builds), reverse proxying, WebSocket, rate limiting, gzip compression, in-memory caching, HTTP/2, and TLS.

 ---